International Field Experience in Accounting

 Minimum undegraduate cumulative GPA of 2.0; minimum graduate cumulative GPA of 3.0.
 At the time of application, the CSU student must have completed at least two semesters at CSU if a first-year, or at least one semester if a transfer or graduate student.
 The applicant must not have any red flags on their Treasury Services account and no infractions of the Student Code of Conduct that would prevent successful participation on this program as determined by CISP and the Judicial Affairs Office.
-As a pre-requisite for this course, students must have completed or be enrolled in ACT 221 (if undergrad) or ACT 501 (if MBA) at the time of application or summer 2014.
+As a pre-requisite for this course, students must have completed or be enrolled in ACT 221 (if undergrad) or ACT 501 (if MBA) at the time of application or summer 2015.

-The program fee is $3,560.
-This cost includes:
+The program fee is $3,400 and will include:

 - Round-trip airfare

-- Hotel (double occupancy)
+- 4-star hotel (double occupancy)

-- Breakfasts and a few dinners
+- Breakfasts and a welcome dinner

 The program fee does not include CSU tuition for the required 3-credit course.
 It does not include lunches, most dinners, souvenirs, site seeing or historic landmark tours.
 Students should budget an extra $500 - $600 for these expenses.
 Students are also personally responsible for passport and/or visa fees (when necesssary), health insurance with international coverage, and other incidentials.
-The program fee may chnage due to increases in airfare and/or the exchange rate.

-- $200 payment due with application (see application for instructions on how to make this payment).
+- $250 payment due with application (see application for instructions on how to make this payment).

-- $1,500 is due April 21, 2014.
+- $1,500 is due Friday May 29.

-- The remainder of the feee, $1,860 is due a month later on May 21st.
+- The remainder of the fee, $$1,650 is due a month later on Tuesday, June 30.

 You make payments toward these charges just like you would for tuition, electronically through Campusnet or by cash/check through the Cashier’s desk in Main Classroom or by mail.
-The remaining program fee (-$200) will be on your CSU financial account once accepted on the program.
+The remaining program fee (-$250) will be on your CSU financial account once accepted on the program.
 If your program fees are not paid by payment deadlines, you may be removed from the program but still owe the fees.

 Dr. Heidi Meier C.P.A